gross47/optimlanduse/README.md

 stopImplicitCluster()
 ```

-Batch application for distict uncertainty values and fixed distance at the highest unceretainty level.
+Batch application for distinct uncertainty values and fixed distance at the highest uncertainty level.

 ``` r
 # Pakete laden